triggerdotdev/trigger.dev/README.md

 ## **Example workflows**

-<details open><summary> Post to Slack when a GitHub issue is created or modified
+<details open><summary> Post to Slack when a GitHub repository is starred
 </summary>

 _Integrations required: Slack, GitHub_